neo4j/graphql/docs/rfcs/rfc-005-query-limits.md

 ## Proposed Solution

-A new directive, `@queryOptions` to be added, which has an argument `limit` for specifying the maximum number of nodes for this type which should be returned from a query.
+A new directive, `@queryOptions` to be added, which has an argument `limit` for specifying the default **and** maximum number of nodes for this type which should be returned from a query.

 The minimum value for `limit` should be 1.